StefanRdvic/projet_knapsnack/README.md

 ## The *greedy* solution

 Our first solution works by __sorting__ every items of our dictionary using the __value / weight__ ratio.
 Starting from the best ratio each items are added until there is no __space left__ in the knapsack.
-Finally, if we include the sorting process this solution land a very low time complexity of O(n*log(n)) and a constant space complexity.
+Finally, if we include the sorting process this solution land a very low time complexity of `O(n*log(n))` and a constant space complexity.
 But keep in mind that this solution will not provide the best knapsack frequently.

 ## The *best* solution
 Our second solution will use the concept of __*dynamic programming*__ to a next level by adding __*recursion*__  and __*memoization*__.
 Its purpose is to calculate the knapsack value at a current items and capacity remaining by avoiding repetition and over computation since our number of items is fixed.
 This technique checks if a knapsack has __already been calculated before processing__ the recursive part, if not the process will go on and __store the result__ at the end.
-This algorithm runs on a time complexity of __O(n*W)__ (number of items * weight) and the space complexity is also  __O(n*W)__ since we're storing calculated value.
+This algorithm runs on a time complexity of `O(n*W)` (number of items * weight) and the space complexity is also  `O(n*W)` since we're storing calculated value.

 ## The *optimal* solution
 Our third and final solution can also be called the brainless one.
 Its main qualification is to calculate and compare every possible knapsack combination to get the best one.
-Althought, This brute-force technique will guarantee the best possible solution for the Knapsack 0/1 problem its drawback will be its exponential time complexity of O(2^n).
-Checking each combination takes time and consider using it on a low number of items.
+Althought, This brute-force technique will guarantee the best possible solution for the Knapsack 0/1 problem its drawback will be its exponential time complexity of `O(2^n)` and a constant time complexity. ⚠ Checking each combination takes time and consider using it on a low number of items.

 ## Sources